tag/msis-prep/docs/ERP.md

 - [ ] Being able to understand the concepts of Log, Undo and Redo in SAP.
 Being able to explain the importance of these actions in the context of real world business.

+- [ ] (After learning the content next page) Being able to explain the purchase cycle and revenue cycle in detail.
+Being able to identify the document flow in these cycles (There are 8 document in total).

 ### What Is ERP?
 Why Do We Use It?